peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 `mqtt_as` client adds broker directives such as last will and clean session.

 The `qos==1` guarantee is honoured for publications from the node.
-Messages to the node are dependent on the reliability of the ESPNow interface.
-In testing no failures have been observed but it is not possible to provide an absolute guarantee that a `qos==1` message will be received.
+Messages to the node are normally assured of delivery, however while the node is asleep the gateway buffers messages in a fixed-size queue.
+If the node does not wake in time to receive them, the messages will be lost, starting with the oldest.

-Handling of broker outages and WiFi channel changes is automatic in an `mqtt_as` client.
-Applications running on nodes need application support to re-connect after an outage, however this is very simple.
+Handling of broker outages and WiFi channel changes is automatic in an `mqtt_as` node, and can be automatic in synchronous nodes.
+Micropower nodes can be automatic, but extra power saving can be achieved with application support.

 On the plus side code is small and can be run on an ESP8266 without special precautions with over 25K of free RAM.
 Achieving long term battery opertaion is